Language Sciences at UW–Madison is an interdisciplinary hub for research and collaboration that houses the Linguistics major.

 Our undergraduate major emphasizes strong foundational training in the core areas of theoretical linguistics.
 Students also have access to breadth courses in a wide variety of interdisciplinary areas, including first and second language acquisition, language disorders, psycholinguistics, sociolinguistics, historical linguistics, neurolinguistics, philosophy of language, and language endangerment and revitalization.
 Coursework is also available in the linguistics of specific languages or language families, such as Germanic, Spanish and Romance, Chinese, Japanese, and Native American linguistics.

-Professors Ellis Weismer, Hutton, Kaushanskaya, Li, Louden, Macaulay, Macdonald, Purnell, Raimy, Saffron, Salmons, Seidenberg, Wanner; Associate Professors Armstrong, Lupyan, Rao, Tejedo-Herrero, Vieira; Assistant Professors Cho, Henke; Lecturer Shields
+Professors Ellis Weismer, Hutton, Kaushanskaya, Li, Louden, Lupyan, Macaulay, Macdonald, Purnell, Raimy, Saffron, Salmons, Seidenberg, Tejedo-Herrero, Wanner; Associate Professors Armstrong, Rao, Vieira; Assistant Professors Cho, Henke, Horton, Niziolek; Instructional Administrator Shields